-Sometimes a genetic mutation, or genetic defect, is not a good thing and can cause health issues, a shortened lifespan, or even some mutations resulting in the death of the creature.
+Sometimes a genetic mutation, or genetic defect, is not a good thing and can cause health issues, a shortened lifespan, or even some mutations resulting in the creature’s death.

-An example of a genetic defect in snakes if having one born with two heads.
+An example of a genetic defect in snakes is having one born with two heads.

-This is a very rare example, but it has been known to happen on occasion.
+This is a rare example, but it has been known to happen occasionally.

-In the case of the morphs we are talking about, the mutation only affects the look of the creature and not the physical make up.
+In the case of the morphs we are talking about, the mutation only affects the creature’s look and not the physical makeup.